 Leaves: Tiny, oval, green, compound.
 Provides light filtered shade.

-Toxic / Danger: Spines.
+Toxic / Danger: Thorns.

-Origin: California to Georgia, Florida, and Mexico.
+Origin: California to Georgia, Florida, Mexico, the Caribbean and Central America.

 Cultivation and Uses